 Although many people think that they are entitled to Maternity Leave, this is not true of all employees.
 You must have worked for an employer for 12 months prior to obtaining the leave, to care for the new baby.
 You cannot take a job and then demand maternity leave 2 months later.
 The employer must also have a certain number of employees.
 In other words, if you know you are due very soon, and you will want maternity leave, you need to consider whether to take a job.
 Find out more.

 Height and Weight

 It is not absolutely prohibited for an employer to ask about your height and weight but it is generally prohibited.
 An employer cannot have height and weight requirements unless it can be demonstrated that they are necessary for the job.
 Height and weight are generally, then, not going to be proper questions in a restaurant interview.
 An employer might say, well, you have to be tall enough to get supplies off of high shelves.
 Nope.
-Obviously this will not the the only requirement of the job, and another employee could help, or, you could use a step ladder, etc. Question like this should generally be avoided by interviewers.
+Obviously, this will not the only requirement of the job, and another employee could help, or, you could use a step ladder, etc. Questions like this should generally be avoided by interviewers.

 Unemployed Status - Are you Unemployed?

 If you ask me, the laws governing this are confusing and vague.
 Instead of commenting, I'll give you the exact wording used by the U.S. Equal Employment Opportunity Commission, on their website.
 Perhaps you will be able to make more of this than I can:

 "Unemployed status" includes current or past periods of unemployment.
 Federal law does not prevent employers from asking about unemployment status, but the federal EEO laws do prohibit using this information to discriminate.
 If an employer does reject job applicants based on unemployed status, it must do so consistently, without regard to race, color, national origin, religion, sex, disability, age, and genetic information.